 - Stated purpose of the business

-- Name and address of the registered agent, who will be receiving legal notices and correspondences
+- Name and address of the registered agent (who will be receiving legal notices and correspondence)

-It will cover membership in detail, including ownership and how profits, losses, and taxes will be dispersed between members.
-It will also spell out how new members can be added.
+It will cover membership in detail, including ownership and how to disperse profits, losses and taxes between members.
+It will also spell out how to add new partners or officers.

 Another option is to have all company decisions made by a voting process.
 In this case, the OA would stipulate how the voting process works, how much a person’s vote counts, or how many votes are required for an action to take place.

-Article IV – Distributions – Details how the business’ profits, losses, and other assets will be dispersed between members.
+Details how the company will disperse the small business’ profits, losses and other assets between members.

 Why an operating agreement matters

-At its essence, an operating agreement is all about providing clarity.
-Getting into business with others can be messy, complicated, and lead to internal disagreements.
+An operating agreement provides clarity.
+Getting into business with others can be messy, complicated and lead to disagreements.
 An operating agreement clearly states the rules and provisions so that every member is on the same page.
-Once it’s signed by the members, it officially binds them to its terms.
+Once the members sign it, it officially binds them to its terms.

-Sets verbal agreements in stone – In the early stages of a business, many of the plans are based on handshake agreements.
-Because miscommunication can happen, this can lead to misunderstandings or disagreements (where one side thinks they were promised something and the other side disagrees).
-When put in writing, the agreements are clearly stipulated and can be referenced if a conflict comes up.
+- Sets verbal agreements in stone – In the early stages of a business, handshake agreements form many plans.
+Because miscommunication can happen, this can lead to misunderstandings or disagreements.
+When put in writing, the agreements are stipulated and referenced if a conflict arises.

-Protects the members from liability – It’s important to note that all operating agreements must include a liability and indemnification clause, which includes legal language stating that members of the company have limited liability for the actions they take on behalf of the company.
+- Protects the members from liability – It’s important to note that all operating agreements must include a liability and indemnification clause, which contains legal language stating that company members have limited liability for their actions on behalf of the company.

 Without the specific formality of an operating agreement, members might not have coverage since the LLC could be viewed as a partnership or sole proprietorship.

-Put simply, it’s a risky decision to run a business without a signed, physical operating agreement.
-Without it, you are personally exposed to liability and several other potential headaches surrounding ownership and member’s rights.
-So, work with an experienced attorney to ensure that everything is in place and that you have all of your bases covered.
+It’s risky to run a business without a signed, physical operating agreement.
+You may find yourself personally exposed to liability and other potential headaches surrounding ownership and members’ rights without it.
+Work with an experienced attorney to ensure that everything is in place and that you have all of your bases covered.

 Business liability coverage

-Once your operating agreement is set in stone, the next step you can take to protect both yourself and your business is to purchase the right insurance.
+Once you set your operating agreement, the next step you can take to protect yourself and your business is to purchase the right insurance.
 So, if you need general liability insurance or professional liability insurance, you’re in the right place.